Phoenix Ski & Snowboard Accident Lawyers

 Common injuries from skiing or snowboarding

 While skiing and snowboarding are fun activities enjoyed by people of all ages and skill levels, these sports do pose many dangers of injury, especially if a skier or snowboarder fails to take proper care.
 According to a Johns Hopkins study, about 600,000 injuries are reported every year related to skiing or snowboarding across the United States.
-Meanwhile, serious knee injuries, such as torn ACLs, continue to be one of the most common skier injuries, according to the American Academy of Orthopedic Surgeons.
+Meanwhile, such as torn ACLs, continue to be one of the most common skier injuries, according to the American Academy of Orthopedic Surgeons.

 Other types of injuries commonly suffered in skiing or snowboarding accidents include:

 - Broken, fractured, or sprained feet or ankles

 - Shoulder impingement syndrome caused by shoulder inflammation

 - Hand or finger fractures

 - Head injuries such as concussions, skull fractures, and traumatic brain injuries (TBIs)

 - Spinal cord injuries, including paralysis

 Who may be liable for a skiing or snowboarding accident?